LinearlyLinearly

 const b = vec2.of(1, 2)

-// But since vector and matrix are immutable
+// But since vectors and matrices are immutable

 // and annotated with readonly flags,

-// a mutation such as below are handled as an error in TypeScript.
+// a mutation such as below is handled as an error in TypeScript.

 a[0] = 3